 —from novelist and MacDowell Chairman Michael Chabon’s introductory remarks at the Edward MacDowell Medal Ceremony, August 11, 2013.

-(All photos courtesy the author.)subscribe to Ploughshares?
+(All photos courtesy the author.)Might we be so bold as to suggest that you subscribe to Ploughshares?